el-opcr/EricLonguemare_2_16102020/README.md

 - [x] Filter buttons are hoverable
 - [x] Cards are clickable
 - [X] Menu links are anchors for "Activités" and "Hébergement".
 They have top border for desktop, and bottom borders for mobile.
-Color change on active state for         mobile and desktop, and hover state for desktop only.
+Color change from black to blue on active state for mobile and desktop, and hover state for desktop only.
 - [X] Use Font Awesome and Raleway
 - [X] Colors are blue #0065FC, light blue #DEEBFF, and light gray #F2F2F2
 - [X] Use flex